viam-soleng/anomaly-detector/README.md

 ### Next steps

+To train your own model with your data we have created a sample training script which should be easy to tune towards your particular data set: [Model Training](training/README.md)

 Let us know if you are interested in this topic, have questions, struggle with setting it up, enhancing it etc..
 We are happy to help!

 ## Troubleshooting